 Fixed Mindset is the belief that we are born with a certain amount of ability, be it a lot or not very much, and there is not much that can be done to change that.
 A Growth Mindset is the belief that our abilities can change and grow through effort and learning.
 Through gradual introduction to this learning approach, we aim to encourage the children to challenge their fixed mindset beliefs and to develop a Growth Mindset.

-To make the Growth Mindset approach more accessible to the younger Nursery and Pre-Prep children, the School has created its own unique Superhero characters representing five growth mindset core values: Resilient Roger, Independent Ivy, Peter Participator, Collaborative Twins Mac and Mabel and Creative Connie to which the children are introduced gradually.
+To make the Growth Mindset approach more accessible to the younger Pre-Prep Early Years and Pre-Prep children, the School has created its own unique Superhero characters representing five growth mindset core values: Resilient Roger, Independent Ivy, Peter Participator, Collaborative Twins Mac and Mabel and Creative Connie to which the children are introduced gradually.
 The children respond well to this approach and enjoy learning songs especially composed by the School about each of the Superhero characters.

 To continue the promotion of a Growth Mindset and empower our children to become independent learners, the Prep School offers its own Independent Learner model.

 This model focusses on the six soft skills that seniors schools, universities and future employers all seek out and that we, as a whole school, passionately believe will help our children to develop positive attitudes to learning, maximise their potential and develop into well-rounded, happy individuals ready to cope with life’s challenges.